 Stress-induced denial can have powerful results.
 A pregnant woman can attribute the signs of pregnancy to other reasons.
 In fact, she can convince herself that signs of pregnancy are indicative of something else altogether.
 In this type of situation, common stressors include separation from a partner after becoming pregnant with serious financial issues.

 Preexisting mental health disorders may also result in a woman not recognizing she is pregnant.
 The two most common types of psychiatric conditions that can cause a woman not to understand she is pregnant are schizophrenia and bipolar disorder.

 A person with schizophrenia or bipolar disorder lack “normal” coping mechanisms, which results in a denial of pregnancy.
 If a woman in this position exhibits symptoms of pregnancy, they oftentimes attribute them to something else.
 These alternative explanations for pregnancy include cancer or a blood clot.

 Unattended Home Birth Cleanup

-The aftermath of an unattended home birth can include the need to cleanup up a considerable amount of blood, bodily fluids, and other biological material (including the placenta).
+The aftermath of unattended home birth can include the need to cleanup up a considerable amount of blood, bodily fluids, and other biological material (including the placenta).
 The birth mother is in no position to oversee this type of cleanup.
 Additionally, blood, bodily fluids, and other biological material can contain bacteria or viruses that potentially are harmful to others.
-Therefore, a unattended home birth cleanup specialists should be engaged to remediate the aftermath of this type of delivery.
-This process technically is known as a biohazard remediation.
+Therefore, an unattended home birth cleanup specialists should be engaged to remediate the aftermath of this type of delivery.
+This process is technically known as biohazard remediation.

 In order to best protect against exposure to possible pathogens, and to reduce the damage caused by the presence of blood, bodily fluids, and other biological material, a biohazard remediation service should be engaged promptly.